yumoL/cybersecurity-project2/README.md

 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/usernames.png)

 We save these usernames to [usernames.txt](https://github.com/yumoL/cybersecurity-project2/blob/main/usernames.txt).
 In this SSH attack we use the “auxiliary/scanner/ssh/ssh_login” module to test if there is such a credential where username and password are the same.
 If such username-password pair is found very quickly, for example, within 0-4 login attempts, Snort does not raise any alert.
-We already know that the password of username "vagrant" is also "vagrant", so we move "vagrant" to the second line of username list and run brute-forcing ssh:
+We already know that the password of username "vagrant" is also "vagrant", so we move "vagrant" to the 4th line of the username list and run SSH scan:
 ![](https://github.com/yumoL/cybersecurity-project2/blob/main/images/ssh-exploit.png)
 Snort does not raise any alert.
-It is worth noting that if we move "vagrant" to the end of the usernames file and make the ssh attempt fail for many times, Snort does raise alerts
+It is worth noting that if we move "vagrant" to the end of the usernames file and make the SSH attempt fail for many times, Snort does raise alerts
 ```
 03/23-15:47:22.466160  [**] [1:2001219:19] ET SCAN Potential SSH Scan [**] [Classification: Attempted Information Leak] [Priority: 2] {TCP} 172.28.128.1:33117 -> 172.28.128.3:22
 ```